-Design & risk review acceptable?-The decision gate that determines if the design and risks are acceptable.
+Design & risk review acceptable?: Determine if the design and risks are acceptable.
 This review can be a go/no-go gate for DOE or others to monitor the technology development.
-Approval at this point should be based on: 1) design with documentation, 2) risk management completion, per Table 3, and 3) acceptable risk management results.
-The general risk management process of identifying, analyzing, monitoring, and controlling risks continues after an acceptable outcome at this gate.

-Development continuation?-The decision gate that determines if the technology development will continue.
-This decision immediately follows the identification of an unacceptable risk from the previous stage of the development cycle.
-Decisions at this gate incorporate evaluating the identified negative risks (threats) and costs of the project against the positive risks (opportunities) and benefits of the project.
-A decision to not continue development moves to cataloguing lessons learned and termination of the project short of the TRL or TPL goal, while a decision to continue returns the cycle to the risk management planning stage.
+Development continuation?: For failed decision gates, determine if the technology development should continue after capturing lessons learned.
+To do this, evaluate the identified negative risks (threats) and costs of the project against the positive risks (opportunities) and benefits.
+A decision to not continue development moves to the termination of the project short of the TRL or TPL goal, while a decision to continue returns the cycle to the risk management planning stage.